pzet/spotify-tracks-history/README.md

 host = ""                               # database host
 port = "5432"                           # database port (5432 as default)
 ```
+The `database` should correspond to the name of already existing database.
 3. The API tokens are stored in `secrets.json` file locally.
 To run this project, create `secrets.json` as following:
 ```
 {